 “Especially in the current economic landscape, we’ll see more budget pressure and it will become increasingly important for marketers to understand their true ROI and customer acquisition cost (CAC) on a channel and campaign basis.”

-“I know a lot of companies are calculating their ROI based on marketing spend versus gross sales/number of leads/number of visits, etc. However, what most companies overlook is that they are making good decisions on bad data,” says Beth Khan of Anura Solutions.
+“I know a lot of companies are calculating their ROI based on marketing spend versus gross sales/number of leads/number of visits, etc. However, what most companies overlook is that they are making good decisions on bad data,” says Beth Kahn of Anura Solutions.

 “Ad fraud is a $42 billion a year problem that affects just about everyone that spends money in digital marketing.
 Bad actors are continually coming up with new ways to steal marketing dollars from unsuspecting advertisers and this creates watered down ROI’s.”

-Khan explains: “To truly get their real numbers, they need to focus on removing/reducing ad fraud so that their data is clean and they can make good decisions based on good data.”
+Kahn explains: “To truly get their real numbers, they need to focus on removing/reducing ad fraud so that their data is clean and they can make good decisions based on good data.”

 There are hundreds of metrics you can track to measure your brand marketing results.